 There are many benefits to achieving pay equality for your business, including:

-Your professional networks can provide excellent support, and SMEs can learn from each other in how to address pay equality concerns in their organisation.
-Sharing your learnings with other SMEs can also resolve the external drivers of pay inequality including limitations in industry standards and benchmarking frameworks.
+Your professional networks can provide excellent support, and SMEs can learn how to address pay equality concerns from each other.
+Sharing your learnings with other SMEs can also resolve the external drivers of pay inequality including limitations in industry standards and bench marking frameworks.

-The Equal pay matters report revealed that lack of professional development frameworks is a driver of pay inequality within SMEs.
+The report revealed that lack of professional development frameworks is a driver of pay inequality within SMEs.
 The report also found:

 It is critical that employees have access to professional development opportunities to develop the capabilities to advance, whether within or beyond their current organisation.